tdesposito/DevPail/README.md

 ## Installation

+> DevPail isn't yet published to NPM.
+Please be patient.

 Before you use **DevPail**, you will need a working installation of [Docker](https://www.docker.com).

 Since **DevPail** can (should?) be used across multiple projects, it's best to install it globally: